milkwarlok/find-aid/README.md

 ## Description

-"Find Aid" app is designed as a part of the thesis work for Moldova State University.
+"Find Aid" app is designed as a part of the thesis work for [Moldova State University][3].
-The app is going to be a simple traumapedia.

 ## Initialisation
 >Using Android Studio IDE.